syncfusion-content/blazor-docs/blazor/common/localization.md

 For .NET 6 and 7 set the current culture in a cookie immediately after opening <body> tag of `Pages/_Host.cshtml`.

-For .NET 8 set the current culture in a cookie in App component file
+For .NET 8 set the current culture in a cookie in Routes component file

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 & .NET 7 (_Host.cshtml)" hl_lines="6 7 8 9 10 11" %}